At a glance

 Why cyclists love it

 - Belgium bike tours often start or end in the larger cities of Brussels or Bruges.
-Along the way, you’ll make numerous stops into some of the country’s charming smaller towns, such as Antwerp and Flanders.
+Along the way, you’ll have a chance to explore many other charming cities such as Antwerp and Ghent.

 - Cycling through the Belgian countryside is an ideal way to experience the beautiful landscapes and winding alleys of medieval towns.